nknapp/handlebars-ng/packages/@handlebars-ng/specification/src/spec/01-introduction/index.md

 the language and provide language-independent test-cases that allow implementations to converge.

+## Grammar notation

+In order to specify the syntax of Handlebars, we use the grammar defined in [the ecma262 specification](https://tc39.es/ecma262/#sec-notational-conventions).
+For compiling and validating the grammar, we use the same tool as ecma262: [grammarkdown](https://github.com/rbuckton/grammarkdown)

 ## Basic structure

 A Handlebars implementation consists of multiple